imamakes/imamakes.github.io/about.md

 {: .project-tagline }
 I come from the land of spicy charmers and snake curries.
 Oh wait, I got that mixed up, I meant spicy snakes and charming curries.

+> Fun fact: I named one of the drinks in the Boston Public Library's Newsfeed cafe.
+It is a Sherlock inspired "Moriar-Tea"

 {: .project-tagline }
-When I'm not washing my elephant or breaking into a dance routine in the middle of the street, I like telling stories and making stuff that connects with people, be it through words pictures or video.
+When I'm not naming drinks or hanging out at the library, I like telling stories.
+Be it through words, pictures, or video.